Danielbyte/myFrostBite/README.md

 - `D` Move right
 - `Left Shift` Reverse a block of ice

 The second player uses the `arrow keys` to move Frostbite and `space` to reverse a block of ice.
+Press `ESC` to jump out of gameplay screen.

 ![image](resources/instructions_MD.png)